 The content on this page is accurate as of the posting date.
 Some of the offers mentioned below may no longer be available.
 Please review our list of best credit cards to find our current offers, or use our CardMatch tool to find cards matched to your needs.

-One of the best features of the Marriott Rewards program is the versatility of its points.
+One of the best features of the Marriott Bonvoy program is the versatility of its points.
 Not only do you have the option of redeeming points for a free night at any hotel within the world’s largest hotel network, but, unlike most competing hotel loyalty programs, you can transfer points to more than 40 frequent flyer programs without losing most of the value of your points.

 With so many ways to redeem your rewards, how do you decide which option is the best?
 Our analysis shows that you’re best off using your points for free nights with Marriott, though a few other options – such as Marriott Moments and point transfers – can be a good value if you’re careful to run the numbers first.

 In the following article, we give you an overview of all your redemption options with Marriott Rewards:

 A great introduction to Marriott Rewards

 |Marriott Bonvoy Boundless™ Credit Card|

 With a 100,000-point bonus for spending $5,000 in the first 3 months, 6 points per dollar on Marriott hotel purchases, 2 points per dollar on other purchases and a free night certificate on your card anniversary, you can easily score a few free hotel nights with the card in the first year.